More about: 24 Best Things To Do in Rome

 While they were once a meeting place for artists, they are now a meeting place for tourists who visit Rome and stop to take in the beauty of this location.
 It takes its name from the seat of the Spanish embassy and is one of the liveliest places you will see walking around the centre of Rome.

-8. Stroll through and across Piazza Navona
+8. Stroll and walk across Piazza Navona

-During the day, the square is full of small groups touring the centre of Rome and stopping to talk about the history of these fountains.
+During the day, the square is full of small groups touring the centre of Rome and making a stop to talk about the history of these fountains.
 During the evening, especially in summer, street performers animate this square which becomes one of the centres of social life in the city centre.
 If the weather is good, buying a pizza to take away and enjoying it on one of the benches overlooking the fountains is simply a great plan.

 9. Discover the Capitoline Museums